voxel51/fiftyone/docs/source/getting_started/install.rst

    >>> session = fo.launch_app()
    >>> exit()

+**Mac users:**

+- You must have the
+  `XCode Command Line Tools <https://developer.apple.com/library/archive/technotes/tn2339/_index.html>`_ package installed on your machine.
+You likely already have it, but if you encounter an error message like
+  `error: command 'clang' failed with exit status 1`, then you may need to install it via `xcode-select --install`, or see `this page <https://stackoverflow.com/q/9329243>`_ for other options.

 **Linux users:**

 - The ``psutil`` package may require Python headers to be installed on your